mounty1/JackRose/sandbox/README.md

 Since this is a fresh installation, there should be only one row (you) in the _User_ table.

-First tell JackRose about the 'data source';  i.e., the table containing data you wish to memorise.
+Next, tell JackRose about the 'data source';  i.e., the table containing data you wish to memorise.

     INSERT INTO data_source (id, accessor_write, accessor_read, name, source_serial, resynced) VALUES (1, 0, 0, 'numbers', 'P:services:::numbers:mounty:', '2017-03-28 06:08:58.628821+00');